 This program is free for selected participants, and will focus on creative writing and the power of narrative.
 The Summer Institute’s innovative, inclusive, cross-cultural approach will empower future thought-leaders and help forge new lines of understanding, promote social justice, and foreground diversity, empathy, and community.
 Participants will come to see writing as a form of action – a personally-empowering skill that can be employed for social change.

 - Furthermore, the students should be from Pakistan, India, and the U.S

 - Possession of a valid passport is a requirement for participation in this program for students from India and Pakistan.
 However, passports and/or copies of passports should not be included in the materials submitted with your application.
 Those selected to participate in the Summer Institute will be asked for a digital copy of their passport.

 In order to be a participant, you need to complete and submit the Summer Institute Online Application.
 In addition, you need to submit

-In our daily lives, we navigate many different roles—student, sibling, daughter, son, peer.
+- In our daily lives, we navigate many different roles—student, sibling, daughter, son, peer.
 We negotiate family, friends, religious groups, as well as class, gender, race, country, and so many other groups, adjusting the way we speak or behave to fit the demands of each encounter.
 As we move through the day, we work through how and why we occupy each particular role.
 What do you consider to be the strongest, most central aspects of your identity?
-What does it mean to you to be a member of (or be seen as a member of) a particular group?
-In what way does your identity influence you as a creative writer and reader?
+Or, asked another way, what does it mean to you to be a creative writer and how does your writing influence who you are as person?